Apply for a Pavement Licence

 - chairs, benches or other forms of seating;

-- removable decking to achieve a level surface (roads slope down to the kerb);
+- removable platforms to achieve a level surface (roads slope down to the kerb);

-The application site must be directly in front of the premises or alternatively to the side where the premises is on a street corner.
-We will only license café terraces in front of contiguous frontages if we are satisfied that those neighbouring businesses support the pavement licence application.
+The application site must be “adjacent to” the premises.
+There is a degree of flexibility in what “adjacent to” means.
+As a rule, it is important that any licensed pavement furniture can be seen from the application premises.
+We will only licence pavement furniture in front of contiguous frontages if we are satisfied that those neighbouring businesses support the pavement licence application.
 Applicants should provide evidence within their application submission to that end.

 In order to limit the impact of external seating areas on residential amenity, licensed hours will normally be limited to between 8am and 10pm, Monday to Sunday.
-Any departure from these normal hours would need to be fully justified.
-Businesses that have a licence with a terminal hour of later than 10pm shall be granted a new licence with their previously licensed hours (subject to due process being followed).
+Any increase on these normal hours would need to be fully justified.

 We require all licensed pavement furniture on footways to be easily removable.
-At the end time for the use of tables and chairs, they must be brought inside the premises.
-In the case of Pavement Licences issued in respect of footway extensions, it may be sufficient for the tables and chairs to be put out of use, in a safe manner.
-Planters, platforms and other means of enclosure can be left on street so long as they are secure, safe, illuminated and protected by a line of traffic cones.
+At the end time for the use of tables and chairs, they must be brought inside the premises or rendered unusable.
+In respect of Parklet Terraces, it may be sufficient for tables and chairs to be put out of use and locked, in a safe manner.
+Planters, platforms and other means of enclosure can be left on street so long as they are secure, safe, include reflective strips and are protected by traffic cones.

 Standard National and Local Pavement Licence conditions